abhilipsasahoo03/mp3-player-using-python-modules/README.md

 # mp3-player-using-python-modules
-An mp3 player using tkinter and mutagen modules
+An mp3 player using tkinter, pygame and mutagen modules to work as an aid to play digital audio files

 ## About the project: